Legislation will help California meet clean energy goals while creating thousands of new jobs

 Offshore wind has enormous potential to help California meet clean energy mandates and help stabilize the state’s energy grid.
 If the total technical potential for offshore wind capacity along the California coast were built out, the state could see approximately 112 GW of new clean energy.
 Additionally, offshore wind is the perfect compliment to California’s existing solar capacity.
 When the sun sets and solar stops producing, wind picks up allowing offshore wind turbines to produce energy throughout the night and late afternoon during peak usage hours.

-AB 525 would direct state agencies to create a strategic plan to put offshore wind in place along the California coast with a mandated goal of producing 10 GW of power from offshore wind by 2040.
-The bill would create a short term goal of producing 3 GW of power from offshore wind by 2030.
-The strategic plan would also create streamlined state and federal permitting processes and map out near term infrastructure improvements needed to accommodate offshore wind facilities.
+AB 525 would direct the California Energy Commission (CEC) to create a strategic plan to put offshore wind in place along the California coast.
+The bill would require the CEC to set gigawatt targets for offshore wind production for years 2030 and 2045.
+The strategic plan would map out near term infrastructure improvements needed to accommodate offshore wind facilities.

 While AB 525 would make way for the first offshore wind turbines on the West Coast, six East Coast states have implemented similar planning processes and are currently in the construction phase.
-President Joe Biden recently signed an executive order calling for a doubling of offshore wind energy production by 2030.
+President Joe Biden recently set a goal of producing 30 GW of energy from offshore wind by 2030.

-Senator Susan Talamantes Eggman (D-Stockton), Senator Scott Wiener (D-San Francisco), Assemblymember Steve Bennett (D-Santa Barabara), Assemblymember Lisa Calderon (D-Whittier), Assemblymember Jordan Cunningham (R-San Luis Obispo), Assemblymember Laura Friedman (D-Glendale), Assemblymember Bill Quirk (D-Hayward), Assemblymember Phil Ting (D-San Francisco) are coauthors of AB 525.
+Senator Dave Cortese (D-San Jose), Senator Susan Talamantes Eggman (D-Stockton), Senator John Laird (D-Santa Cruz), Senator Scott Wiener (D-San Francisco), Assemblymember Steve Bennett (D-Santa Barabara), Assemblymember Lisa Calderon (D-Whittier), Assemblymember Rebecca Bauer-Kahan (D-Orinda), Assemblymember Marc Berman (D-Menlo Park), Assemblymember Phillip Chen (R-Brea), Assemblymember Jordan Cunningham (R-San Luis Obispo), Assemblymember Laura Friedman (D-Glendale), Assemblymember Jacqui Irwin (D-Thousand Oaks), Assemblymember Bill Quirk (D-Hayward), Assemblymember Phil Ting (D-San Francisco) are coauthors of AB 525.
 The State Building and Construction Trades Council of California and Environment California are cosponsoring AB 525.

 “The Building Trades in California have built the vast majority of the utility scale solar, wind, hydroelectric, geothermal and pumped storage making California a global leader in renewable energy,” said Robbie Hunter, President of the State Building and Construction Trades Council of California, representing nearly half a million hardworking construction workers statewide.
 “Offshore wind is the next frontier and our highly skilled workforce is positioned to bring a new, limitless and reliable green energy source onto California’s grid.
 If you will, it’s a wind-win.”